thecurious1-sudo/Fake-Product-Detection-Using-Blockchain/README.md

 ### Issue Warranty

-Sellers can easily issue warranties by setting Order ID, Buyer Wallet Address and Expiry Date as Metadata for the NFT and issue it as a Pending Warranty.
-This feature does not need the knowledge of coding.
-We have also used the concept of Soulbound NFTs by making the Keccak256 Hash of the Owner ID and the Product ID and making it a part of the metadata of the NFT.
-The seller can also track all the pending, active and expiry warranties issued by him.
+Our platform enables sellers to issue warranties effortlessly by including Order ID, Buyer Wallet Address, and Expiry Date as NFT metadata and issuing it as a Pending Warranty.
+Additionally, we've employed the Soulbound NFT concept by incorporating the Keccak256 Hash of the Owner ID and Product ID into the NFT metadata.
+The seller can also monitor all pending, active, and expired warranties issued by them.

 ### Proof Ownership

-When the Warranty is sent to the dashboard of the Buyer as a Pending Warranty the Buyer will need to proof it's ownership by hashing their wallet address which is then hashed using the Keccak256 hash and matched with the hash in the Metadata and on successful verification the Warranty is minted in the chain and added to the active warranties section of the Buyer Dashboard which can be used as a Proof of Ownership and as the Warranty till the Expiry Time.
+When the seller dispatches the warranty to the buyer's dashboard as a Pending Warranty, the buyer must verify their ownership by hashing their wallet address using the Keccak256 hash and comparing it to the hash in the NFT metadata.
+If the verification is successful, the warranty is minted in the chain and added to the buyer's Active Warranties section on the dashboard, serving as proof of ownership and the warranty until it expires.

-### Resell Warranty
+### Resell Warranty (UNDER DEVELOPMENT)

-After the Warranty is added to the Active Warranties of the Buyer, the buyer can transfer ownership as well in case of Resell of the Product in which the Current Owner needs to put in the New Owners Wallet Address after which it is issued using the same hashing method as Soul and then the new owner needs to proof ownership in a similiar process as the previous owner.
+Once the warranty is added to the buyer's Active Warranties section, they can transfer ownership in the event of a product resale by inputting the new owner's wallet address.
+The new owner must then verify their ownership using the same Soulbound hashing method as the previous owner.

-### Auto Expiry
+### Auto Expiry (UNDER DEVELOPMENT)

-In the case that the current time is greater than the Expiry time of any Product Warranty the Burn Function in the Gelato Ops executes itself which in turn burns the NFT and the Warranty is moved to the Expired Warranty section of the owner.
-However, the Owner can still use the platform to proof ownership of the product but can not have the benefits of the warranty anymore.
+If the current time exceeds the expiration time of a product warranty, the Burn Function in the Gelato Ops automatically executes, resulting in the NFT being burned and the warranty being moved to the owner's Expired Warranty section.
+Although the owner can still use the platform to prove product ownership, they are no longer entitled to warranty benefits.

 ### Track issued and Expired Warranty

-Once a warranty is activated by a owner in their dashboard the warranty also shows the history of all it's previous owner which helps in keeping track of the ownership of the product and sale as well.
+When an owner activates a warranty on their dashboard, the warranty history also displays all of its previous owners, aiding in product ownership and sales tracking.

 ## Block Diagram